All About Black Tea

 Fresh is best

 For thousands of years, black tea has been successfully imported from tea-making countries all over the world due to its long shelf life.
 Oxidised black tea retains its freshness for a lot longer than its green cousin.
-When you drink Nerada’s black tea (insert link to shop here) in Australia, what’s distinctive about its flavour and quality is that its journey from crop to cup is so short, so the freshness is superior to other black teas that have travelled from China, India or Sri Lanka.
+When you drink Nerada’s black tea in Australia, what’s distinctive about its flavour and quality is that its journey from crop to cup is so short, so the freshness is superior to other black teas that have travelled from China, India or Sri Lanka.
 And despite black tea’s ability to maintain its strength of flavour over time, Nerada’s black tea tastes even better, because the time between harvest and delivery to store can be as little as four weeks.

 Tasting black tea